Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Springwood - Winmalee, placing the area among the bottom 25% of areas assessed nationally

-The population per dwelling approval in the area is estimated at 1092 people.
-Population projections suggest stability or decline, which may reduce housing demand pressures and benefit potential buyers.
+The estimated population per dwelling approval is 1092 people, reflecting its quiet development environment.
+Population projections indicate stability or decline in Springwood-Winmalee, which should result in reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development